 Fighting Weapons Charges in Richmond, Virginia

 A Virginia gun charge conviction can carry serious consequences.
 Unfortunately, many people don’t understand the complicated system of laws and regulations concerning firearms in the state of Virginia.
-That means it’s easy to get into legal trouble, and easy to underestimate how serious that trouble may
+That means it’s easy to get into legal trouble, and easy to underestimate how serious that trouble may be.

 The consequences of a gun-related conviction vary depending on the charge, the criminal history of the defendant, and other factors.
 But, it’s important to be aware that some gun charges are considered serious felonies and carry mandatory minimum prison sentences.
 A firearms conviction can have other consequences, too, including disqualification from certain types of employment and ineligibility for a concealed carry permit.